 - Trim.
 Cut away dry, dead branches using pruning shears for small branches, loppers for medium and a pruning saw for larger branches.

 - Prune.
 Rhododendrons, azaleas and other spring-flowering shrubs, as well as maple, birch, dogwood, walnut and elm trees can be pruned now.
-Use a ladder to get to hard to reach places.
+Use a ladder to get at hard-to-reach places.

 - Deadhead.
 To extend the blooming time of late blooming annuals and perennials, deadhead your flowers or give them a haircut now with micro pruning snips.
 Read more about end of season flowering stars.